abbycabs/mozsprint-repo-template/CONTRIBUTING.md

 ## How to report bugs

 Notice a mistake?
-Please file any bugs, requests, or questions in our issue tracker [LINK TO ISSUE TRACKER]!
+Please file any bugs, requests, or questions in our issue tracker https://app.asana.com/0/615265526528711/list

 ## Communication channels